 - An Oak hungry truss with serious “wow”!

-- The Cruck is a large curved beam cut from a curved tree used in matching pairs on either side of a building.
-As with all traditional designs there are many variations.
+- The Cruck is a largely curved beam cut from a curved tree used in matching pairs on either side of a building.
+As with all traditional designs, there are many variations.